 Support and resources: Our team understands the challenges parents and children can face when dealing with food allergies.
 That’s why we created the UCLA Health Buddy Program to connect families who share similar experiences.
 We also offer community programs, food allergy support groups and information sessions.
 You’ll have support, guidance and a wide range of services available to you.

-Leading-edge treatments: UCLA Health is one of only a few programs in the world that offers oral immunotherapy as a clinical treatment, not just as research.
+Leading-edge treatments: UCLA Health has one of only a few programs in the world that offers oral immunotherapy as a clinical treatment, not just as research.
 This treatment gradually increases a person’s tolerance to foods that usually cause an allergic reaction.
 Our unparalleled expertise allows us to deliver these treatments safely and successfully.

 Our areas of care